-The building and renovation process has always been complicated.
-We have found that most Chiropractors have very little understanding of it – until they go through their first full experience of designing and having a space built out.
+The process of building and/or renovating an office space has always been complicated.
+We have found that most Chiropractors have very little understanding of it – until they go through it and are basically forced to learn from their mistakes.

 As a result of this lack of knowledge – not knowing what they don’t know – they are less effective than they could be, are under more stress than necessary, waste time and money, and often end up with a less than wonderful space.